-Assistantships provide students with a base stipend currently at $16,250 for the academic year, however, it could be more depending on the specifics of the contract.
+Assistantships provide students with a base stipend currently at $18,250 for the academic year, however, it could be more depending on the specifics of the contract.
 At the outset of the program, these positions involve being a research assistant for a faculty member or an instructional assistant for courses within the department.
 In the latter years, students may continue to teach or do research while others obtain graduate assistantships in community placements through Psychology Department contracts.
 Students also recieve health insurance through the University.

 Most of our students successfully obtain fully-funded APA accredited internships for the last year of the program.
 In addition to this, the department covers full tuition for the first four years of the program and the student is responsible only for health care fees, technology fees and lab fees.
 The base stipend and tuition abatement is often supplemented by graduate school scholarships for the nine-month period and summer funding from research grants.